-Today we took Becca to Salamanca.
+Today we decided to visit Salamanca.
 It was a very enjoyable trip.
-It is about 200km west of us.
+It is about 200 kilometers (125 miles) west of our home.
 It took us about two hours to get there.
-We arrived at about 09:15.
-We parked very near the Roman Bridge (Puente Romano), on the street called San Gregorio.
+We arrived around 09:15 and parked very near the first-century Roman Bridge (Puente Romano), on the street called San Gregorio.
 From there we walked toward the Cathedral along Calle Tentenecio.

-Even thought the Cathedral was open we did not go in because after two hours on the road we were all looking for a restroom.
+Even though the cathedral was open we did not go in because after two hours on the road we were all looking for a restroom.
 Now, 09:15 in Spain is like 07:15 in the United States, very little is open.
-I thought for sure we would find a little coffee shop open and be able to use the restroom.
+I thought for sure we would find a little coffee shop open.
+That would have met all of our needs.
 Not so much!
 Everything was closed.
 We made our way to the Casa de las Conchas.
 As we were taking a few photos, I noticed the building actually housed the public library.
 We went inside and were able to use the restrooms.

 When we emerged we stumbled across a pastry shop.
 We bought some coffee and pastries and walked back to the small plaza in front of the Casa de las Conchas.
 After consuming that, we found a little gift store where we bought some t-shirts and a book on Salamanca.

-After we finished touring the Cathedral, we walked back to the north along Rua Mayor.
+From the university, we walked back to the north along Rua Mayor.
 We stopped at one of the cafes at about noon, sat down, had a glass of wine, some patatas bravas and watched the people walk by.